 As an actress, humorist, panelist and host, Kate has worked with some of the great writers and performers of our time.
 Kate participated in a staged reading of Tony Kushner's play, SLAVS at the Walter Kerr Theatre in New York.
 Kate was a panelist in a public discussion Satire in America

 and hosted an evening at The Kennedy Center when Richard Pryor received the first-ever Mark Twain Award.
 At New York's 92nd St. Y she interviewed Calvin Trillin and Harry Shearer and took part in Leonard Lopate's Politics is Funny Business

 Kate emceed the AMFAR Seasons of Hope event where awards were presented to Quincy Jones, Sharon Stone and Robin Williams.
 At Columbia University's Graduate School of Journalism, she joined Dick Cavett, and Moderator Ted Koppel for the Alfred I. DuPont Forum Money, Humor & Spin in Election 2000

 broadcast on PBS.

-Kate has emceed hundreds of fundraising dinners and events which have raised millions of dollars for The National Center for Lesbian Rights, the Ms. Foundation, the New York City LGBT Community Center, the Gill Foundation, and the STREB dance lab to name a few.
+Kate has emceed hundreds of fundraising dinners and events which have raised millions of dollars for The National Center for Lesbian Rights, the Ms. Foundation, the New York City LGBT Community Center, Creating Change, the Gill Foundation, and the STREB dance lab to name a few.

 She has received awards from the National Gay and Lesbian Task Force, Lambda Legal Defense and Education Fund, and at the 2007 GLAAD Media Awards, Kate Clinton was presented with the Pioneer Award.
 In 2009 Kate was presented with SAGE's Ken Dawson Advocacy Award.